astreum/whitepaper/README.md

 A Nebula Object is a data structure with two fields:

 - Leaf: True/False
-- Data: a blob of binary data of size &lt 32KB
+- Data: a blob of binary data of size < 32KB

 All data is erasure coded as a method of data protection in which data is encoded and fragments stored across the nodes on the network.